UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/09_porting_serial_to_mpi.md

 So we should test once we have an initial MPI version, and as our code develops, perhaps with new optimisations to improve performance, we should test then too.

 :::::challenge{id=an-initial-test, title="An Initial Test"}
 Test the MPI version of your code against the serial version, using 1, 2, 3, and 4 ranks with the MPI version.
 Are the results as you would expect?

 What happens if you test with 5 ranks, and why?
+Write a simple test into the code that would catch the error using the `assert(condition)` function from the `assert.h` library, which will terminate the program if `condition` evalutes to `false`.

 ::::solution
 Using these ranks, the MPI results should be the same as our serial version.